Kunnalpatil/ML-Projects/README.md

 # ML-Projects
-This Repository consists of all Machine Learning Projects
+This Repository consists of all Machine Learning Projects.
+The Notebooks uploaded consist of explanation for various steps performed on data.